 - Schedules outside traditional daytime hours to accommodate needs like school drop-offs, doctor’s appointments, etc.

-Open communication between employees and managers helps tailor flexible arrangements over changing circumstances and life seasons.
+Open communication between employees and managers helps tailor flexible work arrangements over changing circumstances and life seasons.
 The key is supporting employees without limiting career progression.

 Best Practices in Implementing Family-Friendly Employee Benefits